abnermasong/Training/Docker/Section-8-Dockerizing-Your-Web-Applications.md

-# Dockerizing your web applications
+# Dockerizing Your Web Applications

 ### General tips for Dockerizing any web app
 1. Log to stdout